heigvd-software-engineering/grpc-examples/java-server/README.md

 ## Run the app

-You can run the app in your favorite IDE or you can run the compile application.

-The `mvn clean install` generate a zip folder in your target folder.
+The `mvn clean install` command generates a zip folder in your target folder.
 Unzip the zip folder:

 ```sh